mtytel/vital/README.md

  - Create an app and distribute it on the iOS app store.
 The app store is not comptabile with GPLv3 and I will not give exceptions to this unless you're paying for a GPLv3 exception for Vital's source.
  - Use the name "Vital", "Vital Audio", "Tytel" or "Matt Tytel" for marketing or to name any distribution of binaries built with this source.
 This source code does not give you rights to infringe on trademarks.

- - Connect to any web service at https://vital.audio or https://account.vital.audio or https://store.vital.audio.
+ - Connect to any web service at https://vital.audio, https://account.vital.audio or https://store.vital.audio from your own builds.
 This is against the terms of using those sites.